raven-chen/raven-chen.github.com/_posts/2015-05-19-integration-test-in-go.md

 ## Setup CI

 We started with Drone because it is written in Go, but found it only provides a textarea in which to input commands, which we thought was very inconvenient.
-So we tried [semaphore CI](semaphoreci.com) and found it to perfectly fit our requirements:
+So we tried [semaphore CI](semaphoreci.com) and found it perfectly fit our requirements:

 1. It is free for open source projects
 2. It provides a `Launch SSH` feature, so you can request a 1 hour permission to login to CI to debug your tests after your tests have finished.
 This is very helpful for CI debugging.